BOJIT/BOJIT.github.io/src/routes/(content)/musings/Time_In_SEA.svelte.md

 As it happened, I was visiting Shenzhen around the same time as a tourist wanting to see the famed [Huaqiangbei Electronics Markets](https://www.youtube.com/watch?app=desktop&v=leFuF-zoVzA&t=2s).
 Shenzhen is not too far from our CM in Zhuhai, so my team asked if I could go take a look in person at the tester issue.

-Ultimately of all the travels I've been fortunate enough to do while living out in South-East Aisa, this trip probably was the biggest culture-shock for me.
-From the obvious language barrier issues to trying to get around chinese industrial estates without the aid of Google and an English maps app, working with the Contract Manufacturer in Zhuhai turned out to be quite the experience!
+Ultimately of all the travels I've been fortunate enough to go on while living out in South-East Aisa, this trip probably was the biggest culture-shock for me.
+From the obvious language barrier issues to trying to get around Chinese industrial estates without the aid of Google and an English maps app, working with the Contract Manufacturer in Zhuhai turned out to be quite the experience!

 The first observation I had was the clear realisation of _why_ most companies set up manufacturing in China.
 Taking just this single Contract Manufacturer ([Flex Ltd.](https://flex.com/)) as case study, the scale of the operation is remarkable.
 Not only do the facilities have an impressive level of automation and good observability of their tooling & assembly lines, but the tight-knit nature of their supply chains explain why they can develop so quickly and cheaply.